 In some cases, punitive damages may be pursued as well.
 These damages are not aimed at compensating family members for their harm.
 Instead, they seek to punish the at-fault party and deter similar conduct in the future.

 The damages awarded in a wrongful death claim should be distributed in the same way the victim’s assets would have been distributed if he or she had died without a will – in other words, according to South Carolina intestacy laws.

 What Is the Difference Between Wrongful Death and Survival Claims?

-It is important to realize that two related – but separate – legal claims may possibly be pursued in South Carolina if your loved one died due to the wrongful acts of another.
+It is important to realize that two related – but separate – legal claims may possibly be pursued in South Carolina if your loved one died due to the negligent and wrongful acts of another.
 In addition to a wrongful death claim, you may be eligible to bring a survival claim as well.

 While a wrongful death lawsuit is brought for the benefit of family members, a survival action is brought for the benefit of the victim’s estate (which may ultimately be distributed to family members).

 So, instead of seeking compensation for the harm which family members have suffered due to their loved one’s death, a survival action seeks compensation for the harm which the victim suffered between the time of injury and time of death.